Famous Scouting Reports of Hall of Fame Baseball Players

 "Great pair of hands, seems relaxed at all times and a good wrist hitter.
 Has a tendency to run on his heels.
 Needs experience.
 Negro ballplayers as a whole are front runners in my estimation.
 When ahead, they look very good and very bad when behind.
 However this boy looks very good and if he can make the plays to his left and right, he could be the answer.
 I feel that he has the ability.

 - May 15, 1954, by scout Bill Zinser

-"Very good prospect, also very good hitter.
+"Very good prospect, also a very good hitter.
 Has averaged 16 strikeouts per game this season.
-Aptitude--very good.
+Aptitude—very good.
 Outstanding aggressiveness.
 Definite prospect.
-Tall, muscular, quick reflexes, well coordinated.
+Tall, muscular, quick reflexes, well-coordinated.
 Going to University of Cincinnati on a scholarship.
 Not interested in pro ball until he graduates.
 Also plays first because of hitting ability."

 - July 15, 1956, by scout Frank Fahey

 "This boy attends Creighton.
 He has not had much pitching experience, but has nice loose arm and can throw hard.
 Will be a junior at Creighton this fall."